euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 Level 1.0 AIA data were obtained using SunPy's wrappers around the Virtual Solar Observatory.
 These data were corrected for exposure time and further processed to level 1.5.
-This extra level of processing provides the correct spatial coalignment necessary for a quantitative comparison of the different channels.
+This extra level of processing provides the correct spatial co-alignment necessary for a quantitative comparison of the different channels.
 To this end, the AIA images used were processed using the SunPy ``aiaprep()`` function to ensure that all images used were properly rescaled and coaligned. ``aiaprep()`` rotates the images so that solar north points to the top of the image, scales them so that each pixel is exactly 0.6 arcsec across (in both the x and y directions), and recentres them so that solar centre coincides with the centre of the image.
 This is achieved using an affine transform and bi-cubic interpolation.
 All images were then normalised by dividing the intensity measured in each pixel by the intensity in the corresponding pixel in the 17.1nm image.
 The 17.1nm image was therefore 1 in all pixels, and the images from all other channels are given as a ratio of the 17.1nm intensity.

 Temperature response functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~